Background on Cambodia

 50% (7 Million) Within FM Range

 In March 2002, Family FM 99.5 went on the air using a 500-watt transmitter.
-In January 2004, Family FM began broadcasting via a 10-kilowatt transmitter, allowing the station to reach a potential audience of 7 million people, half the population of the country.
+In January 2004, Family FM began broadcasting via a 10-kilowatt transmitter, allowing the station to reach a potential audience of half the country’s population.
+In November 2014, a new 10 kilowatt Nautel transmitter was installed, allowing Family FM to reach almost 2/3 of Cambodia’s population.
+In October 2016, a 500 watt relay station in Kampong Thom Province was launched (99.8) to reach provinces previously unreachable.

 Cambodia Ministry Highlights